 Within, Clouzot’s visual craftsmanship is less that of standout imagery than raw, efficient energy and ruthlessly tight filmmaking.
 He isn’t interested in memorable images that take on a new light outside the film of their origin – they all serve his immediate goal of being one small portion of a larger tapestry, connected via harsh, unforgiving edits that spew acid.
 One image stands out as one of the most horrifying of all film images – a shot of one of the men struggling to escape an oil-filled crater, covered in the liquid black nothingness American companies search out for wealth but which here squeezes him lifeless as another man tries to pull him up.
 The way the two flail around captures an unintended poetic animalism, with the tar-covered man appearing no longer human but monster, rising up out of the muck with gasping eyes as white as pearls realizing the glimmer of death amidst the eternal blackness of the oil covering his body.

 This image is the penetrating capper to a film of raw, apocalyptic fury and pure craftsmanship, with a back 90 minutes a fully formed film on its own, perhaps one of the greatest ever.
 It’s tightly coiled, venomous madness with a confrontational critique of neo-imperialism to boot.
 The Wages of Fear may be the birth of the high-concept thriller, a film that stakes its claim on a premise realized by grueling, sadistic perfection and built up almost entirely to stand arm hairs on end.
 It is perhaps the genre’s modern birth.
-And it is likely, to this day, perhaps the most pure film ever made in the genre, and one of the best.
+And it is likely, to this day, perhaps the purest, most primeval film ever made in the genre, and one of the best.
 That Clouzot is also busy alloying his film to one of the grand filmic genre-critiques, and that he so capably undercuts and challenges everything his film stands for right under our noses without us ever knowing until the gut punch of a final scene…well, that’s just the icing on the cake.
 A most caustic, acidic icing, ready to burn down the core of its base if the structural elements weren’t so sturdy.
 And with Clouzot, this delicate, corrosive trapeze act – thrilling and anti-thrilling in perfect harmony lest one tip over and the whole thing fall under with it – is the perfect analytic encapsulation of the literal and figurative balancing act the film’s characters live their lives by.
 It’s a film on the knife’s edge, and with Clouzot, would anyone have it any other way?